diegoluna1980/GNSS_cal_tools/README.md

 ### Configuration

-Edit the configuration section at the top of GNSS_cal_tools.py to set your parameters.
+Edit the configuration in conf.py to set your parameters.

 #### Example: